nikodemus/esrap/README.md

 MAJOR API CHANGE IN VERSIONS 2.*: we no longer use codewalker, hence rule definitions now compile much faster.
-The price to pay is that sometimes you need to specify manually, that something is a sub-rule (see V-macrolet).
+The price to pay is that sometimes you need to specify manually, that something is a sub-rule (see V-macrolet in source and section "API Change" in this README).

 Packrat parser generator, with possibility to use full Common Lisp when defining parsing rules.